Why has genomics been so unsuccessful in the discovery of new medicines?

 Running aground on the iceberg – cancer mutations everywhere

-In science – especially biology – what you find is often no more important than where you look.
-The oncogene paradigm of cancer genesis – that mutations to key genes cause cells to become cancerous – has reigned supreme for several decades now.
-It is a driving factor in the whole notion of personalized medicine, Read More …
+In science – especially biology – what you find is no more important than where you look.
+The oncogene paradigm of cancer genesis — that mutations to key genes cause cells to become cancerous – has reigned supreme for several decades now.
+It is a driving factor in the whole notion of personalized medicine, which Read More …

 Chipping away at the dark matter of the genome